tranquanghuy7198/chainforge-doc/docs/cosmos/3-interact-with-contract.md

 ## Add Your Contract

-To begin working with your CosmWasm contract in **_ChainForge_**, choose one of the following methods:
+To begin working with your CosmWasm contract in **_KontraxHub_**, choose one of the following methods:

 ### Method 1: Deploy and Interact